Toward a unified data-driven turbulence model through multi-objective learning: Results

 \subsection{Unified foundation model}

-We train a unified foundation model on five canonical benchmark cases and evaluate it on 27 diverse test cases.
-The unified foundation model demonstrates strong generalization across all test categories and consistently reduces the misfit relative to the baseline \(k\)--\(\omega\) model.
+We train a unified foundation model on nine canonical benchmark cases and evaluate it on 25 diverse test cases.
+The unified foundation model demonstrates strong generalization across all test categories and consistently reduces the misfit relative to the baseline \(k\)--\(\omega\) model in Fig.~\ref{fig:radar-unified-foundation-model}.

-We introduce the normalized misfit, denoted $\hat{e}$, to quantify the improvement of the unified foundation model relative to the single-case trained model and to the baseline model; let $e_{\mathrm{unified}}$, $e_{\mathrm{single}}$, and $e_{\mathrm{base}}$ denote the misfits of the unified foundation model, the single-case trained model, and the baseline model, respectively, and define
+We introduce the normalized misfit, denoted $\hat{e}$, to quantify the improvement of the unified foundation model relative to the single-case trained model and to the baseline \(k\)--\(\omega\) model.
+Let $e_{\mathrm{unified}}$, $e_{\mathrm{single}}$, and $e_{\mathrm{base}}$ denote the misfits of the unified foundation model, the single-case trained model, and the baseline model, respectively, and define

-By construction $\hat{e}=0$ corresponds to performance equal to the single-case trained model and $\hat{e}=1$ corresponds to the baseline; values $\hat{e}<1$ indicate improvement relative to the baseline while values $\hat{e}>1$ indicate degraded performance.
-For the plane channel case shown in Fig.~\ref{fig:normalized-misfit}, the unified foundation model attains $\hat{e}$ close to 0, indicating performance comparable to the single-case trained model; the baseline model has $\hat{e}=1$ and the single-case trained model has $\hat{e}=0$ by definition, respectively.
+By construction, $\hat{e}=0$ corresponds to performance equal to the single-case trained model and $\hat{e}=1$ corresponds to the baseline; values $\hat{e}<1$ indicate improvement relative to the baseline while values $\hat{e}>1$ indicate degraded performance.
+For the rectangular duct case shown in Fig.~\ref{fig:normalized-misfit}, the unified foundation model attains $\hat{e}$ well below unity, indicating better performance relative to the baseline model; the baseline model has $\hat{e}=1$ and the single-case trained model has $\hat{e}=0$ by definition.

-The radar plot shown in Fig.~\ref{fig:radar} summarizes normalized misfit $\hat{e}$ for all training and test cases and highlights the unified foundation model’s generalization across four distinct flow categories.
-The model is trained on five canonical benchmark cases and evaluated on 27 diverse test cases; the plot condenses those results into a single view.

-The plot layout makes interpretation straightforward: colored outer bands label the four flow categories -- attached boundary layers, secondary flows, separated flows, and free-shear flows, while the radial axes correspond to individual test cases and are annotated with case parameters such as Reynolds number, aspect ratio, and angle of attack.
-The baseline corresponds to~$\hat{e}=1$ on every axis, training cases are indicated by markers, and the unified foundation model’s performance is shown as the filled blue polygon.

-Across the majority of axes the unified foundation model's polygon lies inside the baseline ring, indicating $\hat{e} \leq 1$ and therefore reduced misfit relative to the baseline.
-Training cases cluster near $\hat{e}=0$, showing performance comparable to single-case trained models; a small number of separated flow cases approach $\hat{e}=1$, indicating performance only comparable to the baseline.